 SIMNRA is a Microsoft Windows program for the simulation of charged particle energy spectra and gamma-ray yields for ion beam analysis with incident ions from about 100 keV to many MeV.
-SIMNRA can be used for the simulation of Rutherford backscattering spectrometry (RBS), elastic backscattering spectrometry with non-Rutherford cross-sections (EBS), nuclear reaction analysis (NRA), elastic recoil detection analysis (ERDA), and medium energy ion scattering (MEIS), and particle induced gamma-ray emission (PIGE).
-Almost 3000 different non-Rutherford and nuclear reactions cross-sections for incident protons, deuterons, 3He, 4He and Li-ions are included.
+SIMNRA can be used for the simulation of Rutherford backscattering spectrometry (RBS), elastic backscattering spectrometry with non-Rutherford cross-sections (EBS), nuclear reaction analysis (NRA), elastic recoil detection analysis (ERDA), medium energy ion scattering (MEIS), and particle induced gamma-ray emission (PIGE).
+Almost 3000 different non-Rutherford, nuclear reactions and PIGE cross-sections for incident protons, deuterons, 3He, 4He and Li-ions are included.
 SIMNRA can calculate any ion-target combination including incident heavy ions and any geometry including transmission geometry.
 Arbitrary foils in front of the detector and arbitrary beam windows are possible.

 - Fully graphical user interface with support for high-resolution devices

 - Available stopping powers: SRIM 2003 or higher, Konac et al. (for C and Si targets), Ziegler-Biersack (identical to SRIM 97), Andersen-Ziegler, user defined